Au Yeung Yiu Chung: Early career

 Au Yeung made his debut in the Hong Kong First Division League for Hong Kong 08.
 After the team was disbanded at the end of the season, he turned down an offer from South China to join Workable for the 2007–08 season.

-After one season with Workable, which sees the team relegated for 2008–09 season, Au Yeung finally joins South China and takes over the vacant no. 10 shirt.
+After one season with Workable, which saw the team relegated for 2008–09 season, Au Yeung finally joins South China and takes over the vacant no. 10 shirt.
 He was only 18 when he signed for South China.

 South China

-At South China his playing opportunities are less regular, as he plays in a similar position as team captain Li Haiqiang.
+In South China, his playing opportunities are less regular, as he plays in a similar position as team captain Li Haiqiang.

 In 2010, Au spent a week with Tottenham Hotspur, the club partner of South China AA, and trained with the first team and received personal training from the Hotspurs.

 In October 2011, Au Yeung and teammate Kwok Kin Pong were sent to Tottenham Hotspur for training with Spurs' first team as part of the duo's development.

 In the 2011 AFC Cup, Au Yeung was sent on as a substitute against East Bengal.
 He played on the right wing and delivered a perfect cross for Mateja Kežman to head home and scored the winning goal for South China.

 Yokohama FC Hong Kong

 On 10 June 2013, Yokohama FC Hong Kong announced that they have recruited Au Yeung and will send him, alongside Wong Wai, Leung Kwun Chung and Lee Kar Yiu to Yokohama FC on 16 June for a month's training.
-Au Yeung said he joined Yokohama FC Hong Kong because he wants more playing opportunities.
+Au Yeung said he joined Yokohama FC Hong Kong because he wanted more playing opportunities.
 He will wear number 19 for his new club.

-He scored his only goal in the season against Sunray Cave JC Sun Hei on 30 March 2014.
+Au Yeung scored his only goal in the season against Sunray Cave JC Sun Hei on 30 March 2014.